-ISOC 83/SOCC203: STATISTICAL METHODS
+19SOCC203: STATISTICAL METHODS

-LO1 To know about the basic principles of statistics.

-LO2 To understand the application of statistical tools in social research.

-LO3 To know the structure and purpose of Social research report.
+- LO1 To know about the basic principles of statistics. - ^{LO2} To understand about the application of statistical tools in social research. - ^{LO3} To know about the structure and purpose of Social research report.

 Meaning of Statistics - Statistical Methods - Scope of Statistics, Functions and Limitations.
-Classification and Tabulation of Data - Diagrammatic and Graphic Presentation of Data.